YashBothra27/Codsoft_Internship_Task/Task1/Readme.md

 Task 1 of codsoft  internship.

+### PROJECT NAME
-Project Name:- TITANIC SURVIVAL PREDICTION
+TITANIC SURVIVAL PREDICTION

+### PROBLEM STATEMENT
-Problem Statement:- Use the Titanic dataset to build a model that predicts whether apassenger on the Titanic survived or not.
+Use the Titanic dataset to build a model that predicts whether apassenger on the Titanic survived or not.

-project Explaination:-
+### PROJECT DETAILS
 1. IMPORTING MODULES :-
       We import different python modules required for the project namely: Numpy,Pandas,Matplotlib
 2. IMPORTING DATASET :-